aearly/icepick/README.md

 var i = require("icepick");
 ```

 The API is heavily influenced from Clojure/mori.
 In the contexts of these docs "collection" means a plain, frozen `Object` or `Array`.
 Only JSON-style collections are supported.
-Functions, Dates, RegExps, DOM elements, and others are left as is, and could mutate if they exist in your hierarchy.
+Functions, Dates, RegExps, DOM elements, and others are left as-is, and could mutate if they exist in your hierarchy.

 ### freeze(collection)